christophergrant/digital-garden/content/_index.md

 ---
-title: New Beginnings.
+title: The Grant Garden 🌼
 enableToc: false
 ---

-Create more.
-Consume less.

 ## About this blog